jacobhilton/tensorflow_exercises/char_rnn/README.md

 Python scripts to train a recurrent neural network on a corpus of text and generate new text based on the result.

-It uses a character-level model and a stacked LSTM, as described in [this blog post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
+A character-level language model is used: the network takes a sequence of characters as input, and outputs a probability distribution for the next character in the sequence.
+The network is a stacked LSTM, following closely the architecture described in [this blog post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).

 The default hyperparameters are borrowed from [this implementation](https://github.com/LaurentMazare/tensorflow-ocaml/tree/master/examples/char_rnn).

+## Usage

+The scripts require [TensorFlow](https://www.tensorflow.org/install/) to be installed.

-It can be trained on `corpus.txt` using:
+A network can be trained on `corpus.txt` using:

 ```
 python3 train.py corpus.txt